Find out how to work for ScreenSkills and help us deliver a skilled and inclusive workforce for the UK's screen industries.

 As part of any recruitment process, ScreenSkills (‘us’, ‘we’, ‘our’, ‘The Company’) collects and processes personal information, or personal data, relating to job applicants.
 This personal information may be held by us on paper or in electronic format.

-ScreenSkills is committed to being transparent about how it handles your personal information, to protect the privacy and security of your personal information and to meet its data protection obligations under the General Data Protection Regulation ('GDPR') and the Data Protection Act 2018.
+ScreenSkills is committed to being transparent about how it handles your personal information, to protect the privacy and security of your personal information and to meet its data protection obligations under the UK General Data Protection Regulations 2021 (UK-GDPR) and the Data Protection Act 2018.
 The purpose of this privacy notice is to make you aware of how and why we will collect and use your personal information during the recruitment process.
-We are required under the GDPR to notify you of the information contained in this privacy notice.
+We are required under the UK-GDPR to notify you of the information contained in this privacy notice.

 This privacy notice applies to all job applicants, whether they apply for a role directly or indirectly through an employment agency.
 It is non-contractual.